 It is time to make our New Year’s resolutions.
 Regardless of your experience level as a Linux system administrator, we think it is worth well to set goals for growth for the next 12 months.

-In case you are out of ideas, in this post we will share 10 simple professional resolutions that you may want to consider for 2021.
+In case you are out of ideas, in this post, we will share 10 simple professional resolutions that you may want to consider for 2024.

 1. Decide to Automate More

 You don’t need to run like a chicken with its head cut off trying to solve foreseeable problems every day.
-If you find yourself spending time performing repetitive tasks on a daily basis, you need to stop here and now.
+If you find yourself spending time performing repetitive tasks daily, you need to stop here and now.

 Also, system administrators who manage a large number of Linux servers can use the Ansible automation tool to automate most of the configuration of systems and applications.